 Before we move into the fault finding details it would be important to discuss how does an inverter work and the different stages normally an inverter may comprise:

-An inverter normally may be divided into three important stages viz. oscillator, amplifier and the transformer output stage.
+An inverter in its most basic form may be divided into three fundamental stages viz. oscillator, driver and the transformer output stage.